 For an exhilarating bird’s-eye view of the desert, balloon over the Namib at dawn, soaring above the rippling dune sea, with the brooding Naukluft Mountains in the distance.

-Get your adrenaline fix in Namibia’s adventure capital: sand-boarding and quad biking in the dunes, skydiving into the desert or surfing the Atlantic waves.
+Get your blood pumping in Namibia’s adventure capital: sand-boarding and quad biking in the dunes, skydiving into the desert or surfing the Atlantic waves.

 6 The Brandberg